-DON'T make any subject choices without having read and understood the information in this booklet, attended the options evening and participated in some of the taster lessons w/c 10th March.
+DON'T make any subject choices without having read and understood the information in this booklet and participated in taster lessons during the week commencing 10th March.

 How to choose options

 Support in making the right choices

 All students will have an assembly where the options process will be introduced and explained to them.
 Form time will also be used to discuss the process and the choices available to students.